yellowmessenger/documentation/docs/platform_concepts/studio/steps/prompts-and-messages.md

 ---
-title: Response types - Message
+title: Interaction steps - Prompts and Messages
-sidebar_label: Response Types - Message
+sidebar_label: Prompts and Message
 ---
 Now that we understand Steps & Journeys, let's talk about different kinds of responses we can add in a Step.
 Responses simply mean any way we are responding/communicating with user.
 It will become more clear as we move on, In this section we will limit our discussion to Message Response type & talk about validators.